assemblee-virtuelle/LDP-navigator/README.md

 ## Config
 ### context
 Context config is highly recommended.
-Context will be used whenever data are provided by adapters and subject uri or predicate uri needs be resolved. resolveByUri provide data express in this context.
+Context will be used whenever data are provided by adapters and subject uri or predicate uri needs be resolved. resolveById provide data express in this context.
 Context is extend by data provided through adapters if they provide additional context.
 ```
-const ldpNavigator = new LDPNavigator({
+new LDPNavigator({
     context:{
       prefix:uri
     }